eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 This exercise will guide you through the process of using Terraform to deploy a static website to Azure.
 You will learn how to write, plan, and apply Terraform configurations to create an Azure storage account, enable the static website feature, and upload content.

-## Pre-requisites
-- Terraform installed on your local machine.
-- Azure CLI installed and authenticated to your Azure account.
-- A basic static website (e.g., HTMLs) ready for deployment.

 **Note:**
 The `web` directory contains all static files for your website.